 Poison hemlock grows 5-8 feet tall and is often topped with white flowers much like the water hemlock.
 Be careful, though, because this plant can also be easily mistaken for the edible Queen Anne's lace, aka wild carrots.

 There are rumors that if you get it in your eyes, it can cause blindness.
-We're not going to put that theory to the test.)
+(We're not going to put that theory to the test.)

-Now, the toxic plant is usually listed as noxious weed in most states and is illegal to transport.
-The good news is this plant is easy to spot.
-Its main stem is often characterized by purple and red blotches and topped with huge white flowers.
-It can grow over 10 feet tall and nearly 5 feet across.
+Thankfully, this plant is easy to spot.
+Its main stem is often characterized by purple and red blotches, and it is topped with huge white flowers.
+True to its name, giant hogweed can grow over 10 feet tall and nearly 5 feet across.
 If you find one, it might be best to report it to your state's wildlife department.

-The Manchineel Tree
+8. The Manchineel Tree

 Enjoy the outdoors?

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.